easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 This solves the problem by creating a new one:

-- When creating a DNS CNAME, it might be comfortable for most users, but it requires to have a domain at hand to add this DNS CNAME entry.
+- When creating a DNS `CNAME`, it might be comfortable for most users, but it requires to have a domain at hand to add this DNS `CNAME` entry.
-  It's also a bit sneaky to create CNAMEs in your domain pointing to hosts not under your control.
+  It's also a bit sneaky to create `CNAME`s in your domain pointing to hosts not under your control.
-- Using the hostname redefinition in `ssh_config` swaps the authentication problem for a host name problem.
-How are others supposed to know that `github.work.com`, which does not exist in DNS, must be a pointer to github.com?
+- Using the hostname redefinition in `ssh_config` does not require a valid DNS name, but swaps the authentication problem for a host name problem.
+  How are others supposed to know that `github.work.com`, which does not exist in DNS, must point to github.com using `ssh_config`?

 Also, for every connection to a previously unknown host, SSH asks for confirmation on first connect.
-CICD tools / Docker images that are doing something related to checking out code from `github.com` often have the `authorized_keys` pre-populated for `github.com` and other prominent services, but most probably not for your alias.
+CI/CD tools / Docker images that are doing something related to checking out code from `github.com` often have the `authorized_keys` pre-populated for `github.com` and other prominent services, but most probably not for your alias.